MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Data-sources.md

   >[!Note]
   > Your admin can assign employees Workplace Analytics licenses as a group with Azure Active Directory (AAD).
 If this number seems inaccurate, confirm with your admin that only active employees are assigned licenses through AAD.
 For more details, see [Assign licenses](../setup/assign-licenses-to-population.md).

-* **Internal collaborators**: These are unmeasured employees who were included in the latest extraction of Office 365 data with whom the _measured_ employees collaborated.
+* **Internal collaborators**: These are unmeasured employees who were included in extractions of Office 365 data with whom the _measured_ employees collaborated.
 These people are not part of your measured population but are internal to your organization. <!--Internal collaborators can include employees from other groups, vendors, or contractors that are working with your team and are included in the same internal domain as your team, but are not in your measured population.-->

 * **External collaborators**: These are people outside of your company or external to your email domain with whom your measured employees collaborated.
 For more information about external collaboration, see [External collaboration](../use/explore-metrics-external-collaboration.md).